Prayer request application that allows users to submit requests, or pray for existing requests. All requests can be moderated from the admin section.

 “WP Prayer” is open source software.
 The following people have contributed to this plugin.Contributors

-- Add option to show date on prayer listing instead of time ago
+- Add option to remove email on prayer form

 For older changelog entries, please see the additional changelog.txt file delivered with the plugin.